Some of the following resources may be helpful to small businesses and non-profits to mitigate the economic impacts of the pandemic.

 SF Made has expanded its advisory services to the entire nine-county Bay Area.
 SF Made has advisors skilled with manufacturing industries that are ready to assist with crisis management.
 To be assigned an advisor, contact Pierre Coeurdeuil, Advising & Education Manager at 415-408-5605 ext 11.

 Information for Employers

-The City of Emeryville has issued guidance to employers regarding the City’s Paid Sick Leave requirements.
+The City of Emeryville has issued guidance to employers regarding the City’s Paid Sick Leave requirements, that guidance is attached.
 Employers are encouraged to contact April Shabazz at 510-596-4316 with any questions regarding this or any of the City’s labor standards.

 The State Employment Development Department (EDD) has compiled resources for impacted employees at this link; employers are encouraged to share this information with employees.
 In particular, EDD’s Work Sharing program could help minimize the need for layoffs for certain situations.
 More information is here.

 Employers are encouraged to contact the Alameda County Workforce Development Board’s Rapid Response Coordinator, Javier Contreras at 510-259-3831 if your company is considering a closure or layoff.
 Rapid Response teams will meet with you (telephonically) to discuss your needs and provide services to assist impacted workers.
 Employers of all sizes considering layoffs are encouraged to contact Javier as collecting data on the economic impact of the pandemic is important to inform future relief programs.